 In this article, we explore what AI PaaS is and take a look at its key characteristics.
 We also discuss the pros and cons of using such platforms for software development and look at popular AI PaaS vendors.
 This article will be helpful for developers and business owners who want to introduce new AI capabilities to their products.

-Artificial intelligence technologies have gained wide recognition and are being implemented in healthcare, marketing, cybersecurity, and other areas.
-But since AI is a resource-hungry technology, deploying it may be costly.
-This is why many organizations use AI as a Service (AIaaS) offerings from cloud vendors to experiment with AI-based technologies.
+But since AI is a resource-hungry technology, developing intelligent algorithms from scratch may be costly.
+Therefore, many organizations use AI as a service (AIaaS) and AI PaaS products from cloud vendors to experiment with AI-based technologies.
 Let’s explore the main differences between these two services:

 - Processing and analyzing big data

-- Processing specific types of data (image, video, language)
+- Processing specific types of data (image, video, speech)

 - Building prediction models